Up Your Conversion Rates with a Better Sitemap

 We’ve all seen it before.
 The website that just doesn’t seem to know what it’s about.
-The important items seem difficult to find and the less important things are splattered all over the site, intruding on your ease of use and ability to find important information.
+The important items seem difficult to find and the less important things are splattered all over the site, intruding on your ease of use and ability to find important information and ruining your website’s user flow.
 In short, they have a terrible sitemap, and it’s ruining their website and possibly their bottom line.

 A sitemap can be defined loosely as the hierarchical structure that each website implements for its users at a very early stage.
 It’s practically the first thing you do when you start building a website.
 Although it’s an early step, it’s a crucial one.
 A good site map can make it easy for your viewers to find the things they need, and that can translate to more traffic and greater income for your website.
 A bad sitemap will leave your viewers confused about where to go, what to do and how to find the information they came to your site to find.
 Even worse, you could lose them as a customer if they feel your website is poorly designed and opt for something that’s more simple, aesthetically pleasing and easy to navigate.
 If you feel your sitemap could use some improvement, you’re not alone.
 Even major businesses have difficulty finding the right approach to creating a better sitemap.